Toerktumlare/twitch-chat/readme.md

 - Clone or fork the repository
 - Checkout the master branch
-- find the main.rs file and edit it and change the `NICK` value to your nickname on twitch
 - Build the project using cargo build
 - Generate a twitch api token by going to https://twitchapps.com/tmi/ and connect
 - set this token as an environmental variable named `TWITCH_API_TOKEN`